El Senbellawein

 El Senbellawein (السنبلاوين [es senbellæˈweːn, -sem-]) is a city in the Dakahlia Governorate of Egypt.
 Located about 20 km south of Mansoura, it has a population of approximately 435,000 inhabitants.

-Famous residents include political activist Ahmed Lutfi el-Sayed, singer Umm Kulthum, actress Faten Hamama, first female general director of Egyptian TV Tomader Tawfik, footballer Mahmoud El Khatib and geologist Farouk El-Baz.
+Famous residents include political activist Ahmed Lutfi el-Sayed, singer Umm Kulthum, actress Faten Hamama, first female general director of Egyptian TV Tomader Tawfik, footballer Mahmoud El Khatib, film director Ateyyat El Abnoudy, and geologist Farouk El-Baz.

 Etymology

-The origin of the city's name in unknown.
+The origin of the city's name is unknown.
 The ancient town Psembelle (Ψεμβελλη) is attested in the same nome, but it's unclear if the two are related.

 Projects

 In 2018 the Egyptian Government began infrastructure projects in El Senbellawein.

 Climate

 Köppen-Geiger climate classification system classifies its climate as hot desert (BWh), as the rest of Egypt.

 Economy

 Sinbellawein's economy is based on agriculture and services sectors, which it offers for many of the surrounding 282 villages that are under its administration.
 Car repairing and car tanks production also play a large role in the economy.
 Al Aseil Pasta& flour factory is producing most of the city needs.
 There is also Mag factory for making pipes.